eProsima/DDS-Router/docs/rst/user_manual/participants/wan.rst

 WAN Configuration
 -----------------

-Refer to section :ref:`user_manual_wan_configuration` for detailed explanation on how to correctly configure the |ddsrouter| for WAN communication.
+Refer to section :ref:`user_manual_wan_configuration` for a detailed explanation on how to correctly configure the |ddsrouter| for WAN communication.

 .. _user_manual_participants_wan_example: